forgeManNation/igo_map/README.md

 ## About
 Analysis of competing hypotheses is a method by which you can take multiple different hypothesis about a certain fenomen and based on evidence common to all of the hypotheses enumerate probability of them to be the true one.
+This app then tryes to help user by automatically making this matrix online.
+Each user can have an indefinitive amount of analyses.

 ## Technology specification